 Here’s an interesting demographic breakup for various social networks:

 The art of good interaction on social media is all about manners.
-Without practising the proper etiquettes of each network, you may well find yourself being identified as a user who is out of touch with their following.
+Without practicing the proper etiquettes of each network, you may well find yourself being identified as a user who is out of touch with their following.
 In order to maintain a close, personal relationship with your online followers and fans, social media manners and etiquettes need to be followed closely, and the tips listed above for each platform will certainly help you along the way.